RaphaelIT7/gmod-holylib/README.md

 \- [#] Fixed possible memory leaks when using `bf_read` and `bf_write`<br>
 \- [#] Tried to improve out of memory handling of `bitbuf.Create[Read/Write]Buffer` and `bf_read:ReadString()` functions<br>
 \- [#] Fixed a regression with `util.FancyTableToJSON` crashing with the `0.8-pre` build when it falsely tried to become sequential while being already non-sequential.
 (Reported by @Noahbg)<br>
-\- [#] Fixed absolute search cache causing files from any search path to be returned / destroying seperation between search paths (See https://github.com/RaphaelIT7/gmod-holylib/issues/83)<br>
+\- [#] Fixed absolute search cache causing files from any search path to be returned / destroying separation between search paths (See https://github.com/RaphaelIT7/gmod-holylib/issues/83)<br>
 \- [#] Fixed HolyLua being unable to register any metatable causing crashes when trying to use them.<br>
 \- [#] Fixed some small memory leaks in HolyLibs CLuaInterface class<br>
 \- [#] Fixed `steamworks.ForceAuthenticate` being silently broken<br>
-\- [#] Fully seperated HolyLib's core from all modules allowing anyone to remove modules they don't want.<br>
+\- [#] Fully separated HolyLib's core from all modules allowing anyone to remove modules they don't want.<br>
 \- [#] Removed all dependencies modules had on each other allowing each module to compile without requiring another one.<br>
 \- [#] Fixed some issues in `luathreads` module that caused either crashes or simply were bugs<br>
 \- [#] Fixed lua error handler used by any `CLuaInterface` created by HolyLib failing (`error in error handler`)<br>
-\- [#] Moved `HolyLua` from HolyLib's core into a module to seperate it and allow anyone to remove it<br>
+\- [#] Moved `HolyLua` from HolyLib's core into a module to separate it and allow anyone to remove it<br>
 \- [#] Fixed some memory leaks from our own `CLuaInterface` since on shutdown they never cleared up on removal/shutdown<br>
 \- [#] Added a speedup for pushing networked entities to Lua (On 64x pushing entities became 2.6x faster)<br>
 \- [#] Fixed some issues where `Vector`s & `Angle`s pushed from HolyLib would be the original one instead of a copy causing issues like corruption when modified<br>